imran-riz/Stuff-To-Do/README.md

 # Stuff-To-Do

-This is a task management application that I made.
+This is a task management application for PCs that I made.

 ![](https://github.com/imran-2003/Stuff-To-Do/blob/main/screenshots/1.png)

 ![](https://github.com/imran-2003/Stuff-To-Do/blob/main/screenshots/2.png)

-Some of the key functionalities of this project are:
+Some of the key functionalities of this application are:
 - Setting up reminders to send alerts
 - Allowing the task to be repeated DAILY, WEEKLY or MONTHLY.
 - Editing the details of a task.